 H. H. Bennett Studio in downtown Wisconsin Dells, 30 minutes north of the Inn, is open for its daily season May–Oct., 10:00 a.m.–4:00 p.m., with extended hours after Memorial Day.
 Tour this inventive photojournalist’s restored 1908 studio and adjacent museum to see his original work, equipment and inventions.
 Historic site details at hhbennettstudio.wisconsinhistory.org.

-Fort Winnebago Surgeons Quarters Historic Site opens for the season May 16, Portage, 25 minutes from the Inn, Wednesday–Sunday, 10:00 a.m.–4:00 p.m.
+Fort Winnebago Surgeons Quarters Historic Site opens for the season May 16 and celebrates 201 years in 2019, Portage, 25 minutes from the Inn, Wednesday–Sunday, 10:00 a.m.–4:00 p.m.
 Visit www.fortwinnebagosurgeonsquarters.org.